If a Vehicle Is Damaged In An Accident Can the Driver Who Caused the Accident Be Sued?

 In Ontario, Regardless of Who Caused an Automobile Accident the Insurance Applicable to An Automobile Always Applies.
 An Automobile Owner Makes Claims Against the Insurer of the Damaged Automobile and Is, Generally, Forbidden From Suing Others.
 Coverage Provides For Actual Cash Value of a Write-Off or Cost to Repair or Replace With Like Kind and Quality.
 Reduced Value For Accident Stigma Is Without Coverage.

-A Helpful Guide For How to Understand Insurance Coverage Applicable to Automobile Accident Damage
+Understanding Coverage Applicable to Automobile Accident Damage Requires Careful Review

 After prioritizing attention to any people who may be injured by an automobile accident, concern may turn to the damage to automobiles involved including the insurance coverage to cover the costs of repair, expense of a temporary rental, or the loss due to complete write-off.
 The insurance issues can often leave automobile owners feeling victimized twice; first by the accident itself and then again by the insurance system.